 We appoint environmental auditors in the following categories:

-Once appointed, environmental auditors can carry out legal functions including:
+Once appointed, environmental auditors can perform the following:

-- any function assigned to environmental auditors under the Environment Protection Act 1970
+- perform any function conferred on an environmental auditor under the Environment Protection Act 2017 or any other Act

 What you should know before applying to be an auditor